Here’s everything you need to know before embarking on that Eurail adventure around Europe.

 – Have children below the age of 11: Up to 2 kids travel with you for free with the Family Pass.
 No passes are required for kids 3 years old and below.

 Sometimes there are additional special offers.
-BritRail recently had a Royal Wedding Offer, which gives you a free extra travel day on the BritRail Pass purchased.
+BritRail had a Royal Wedding Offer in 2018, which gives you a free extra travel day on the BritRail Pass purchased.

 Eurail Passes can be bought when you arrive in Europe but are more expensive, and the ticket offices are often really crowded.
 If you’d like to make reservations on popular overnight trains, you also need to have your pass available in advance as these bookings take 7–10 days to arrive by mail.

 The best way to get ready for your trip is to order your pass online from local vendors like Klook.
-Prices displayed are for adult prices so make sure to click on the drop down menu for 20% off if you’re eligible for the Youth Passes.
-Not only are they the cheapest in the market, passes are delivered to your doorstep for free in 7–10days — but do book ahead of time!
+Make sure to add the Youth pass to cart if you’re 27 years old and under for 25% off.
+Not only are they the cheapest in the market, they now come in mobile passes so no waiting time is needed.

 4) Making Train Reservations

-Not all trains require reservations but it’s highly recommended for longer haul journeys.
-Some trains are entirely free to ride with the Eurail Pass, while others will require a top up even with the Eurail Pass (see points 5 and 6).
+Not all trains require reservations but it’s highly recommended for long-haul journeys.
+Some trains are entirely free to ride with the Eurail Pass, while others will require a top-up even with the Eurail Pass (see points 5 and 6).
 Here are 2 ways you can go about booking your trains:

 If you’re getting your passes through Klook, you can reserve your seats through Klook to avoid extra booking fees!
 Be sure to check ‘I already have a rail pass’ in order to get discounts on certain train routes.